 8) Jerusalem is home to hundreds of prestige yeshivas (Academies of advanced Torah Studies) including the world’s largest one.

+The Mir Yeshiva has over 9600 students, who selflessly devote themselves to full time Torah studies.
 Photo Credit: שמיה רבה – Creative Commons Attribution-Share Alike 4.0 International

 In 2018 there were over 133,000 students learning Torah full time in Israel, with a large percentage in the Holy City.
 Almost 10,000 of the students were learning in the Mir Yeshiva in Jerusalem’s Beis Yisrael neighborhood.